jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Horizontal Pod Autoscaler running as Custom Pod Autoscaler comparison with Kubernetes HPA

-To show that the CPAF does not limit developer control over autoscaling, and to provide a useful base project for other autoscalers, the HPA was reimplemented as a CPA.
+To show that the CPAF does not limit developer control over autoscaling and to provide a useful base project for other autoscalers, the HPA was reimplemented as a CPA.
 This reimplementation supports all configuration available to the K8s HPA, while having the additional benefit that this customisation can be done on